 Those who did qualify faced a long and tedious process of documentation.
 Since several different types of documents were required and often took weeks of manual processing.

 As the penetration of smartphone devices increases, banks now have a greater opportunity to get more customers.
 As powerful machine learning algorithms have evolved, it has become very easy to analyze the data that is collected from various sources to deliver applications that have immense potential.

 These algorithms can analyze the digital footprints to create reliable and predictive models that can help derive important about their financial creditworthiness.

 With a combination of big data, these Fin Tech companies can now rely on real-time insight to make important decisions, for example, evaluation of loan application.
-It is also beneficial for customers and they can now rely on its insights to decide which financial products should that take up.
+It is also beneficial for customers and they can now rely on its insights to decide which financial products should that

 Enter Big Data in Fintech